dirkraft/ScalaImpatient-AnswersAndNotes/README.md

 Hi.
 If you are reading this, you are brave, brave person.
-I have collected my answers to <i>Scala for the Impatient</i>
-since I could not find a complete set of answers anywhere.
+I have collected my answers to _Scala for the Impatient_ since I could not find a complete set of answers anywhere.

 My environment is of Scala 2.9.1, which some of the examples questions in the text do not seem to match.
 The text does